zimul8r/Cortex-Prime-Heroic/README.md

 The character sheets themselves have additional interfaces to the dice pool roller that are explained in their handouts.

-Also, in the event that you just want to use ROLL20 and this pool dice roller and not the specific character sheets, there is a Dice Roller Only button available for just that scenario.
-I use a Dice Roller Only as a "character sheet" for my Doom Pool.
+Also, in the event that you just want to use ROLL20 and this dice pool roller and not the specific character sheets, there is a Dice Pool Roller Only button available for just that scenario.
+I use a Dice Pool Roller Only as a "character sheet" for my Doom Pool.